ignite/cli/docs/7 Frontend/1 Overview.md

 A Vue frontend app is created in `vue` directory when a blockchain is scaffolded.
 If the `vue` directory exists, the `starport serve` command automatically runs `npm run serve`.

 The frontend app is built using the `@starport/vue` and `@starport/vuex` packages.
-More information and documentation can be found in the [`tendermint/vue`](https://github.com/tendermint/vue) monorepo.
+For  details, see the [monorepo for Starport front-end development](https://github.com/tendermint/vue).

 ## Client code generation